 I have WELL OVER 20 years riding and racing in the area and have kept a good name doing it.
 Here I have all of the information that I wish was available in one organized spot when I was racing, and especially when I was starting out.
 This has become much more than just a hobby.
 It’s become a labor of love of riding and the riding community.

 This is my way of giving back to the cycling community that has given me and my family so much.
-At just $400 a year or $50 a month for seasonal or month to month sponsors, it is very easy to sponsor Riders Reviews and it does keep the site up and enable me to help get the kids and newer riders started out right promoting a good healthy lifestyle for them.
+It is very easy to sponsor Riders Reviews and it does keep the site up and enable me to help get the kids and newer riders started out right promoting a good healthy lifestyle for them.

 Especially for the bike industry or related businesses, I am always more than happy to trade out sponsorship packages for products or services that I can feature or otherwise use on RidersReviews.com